 3. American Fresh Brewhouse and Beer Garden—Somerville

 Owned and operated by a husband and wife team who are also parents, American Fresh Brewhouse and Beer Garden is more than welcoming to families.
-There are three locations in Somerville, one in Boynton Yards and two at Assembly Row (that’s where you’ll find the outdoor, seasonal beer garden), where you can sip local brews and dine on tasty food.
+There are two locations in Somerville, one in Boynton Yards and one at Assembly Row, where you can sip local brews and dine on tasty food.
 Kids will love the outdoor spaces when the weather is nice and the kid-specific entertainment you’ll often find happening.
 Local musician Matt Heaton, among others, frequently stops by the beer garden to play some tunes.

 Toy buckets are ready-made for kids in the play area.
 Photo courtesy of Full Moon

 Full Moon might be the most kid-friendly restaurant in Boston, or anywhere, for that matter.
 It was opened more than 20 years ago with the express purpose of providing a place for parents to dine on good food (and relax) while their children have fun in a dedicated play area.
 And that mission is still going strong.

 Before I went to a Shake Shack I was skeptical of the hype, but now I’m a true believer.
 The burgers, fries, and shakes are all delicious—the kind of delightfully decadent but quick meal parents and kids both love.
 Shake Shack Chestnut Hill is super kid-friendly, with a huge lawn for little ones to run around on, complete with kid-sized benches.
 It’s right next to the outdoor seating (with umbrellas for shade), so parents can keep an eye on the play without missing their meal.

 6. Life Alive—Cambridge